lingfeiwang/normalisr/examples/GSE120861/README.md

 ## Usage
 ### Data preparation
-1. (Optional) This example uses 15 non-targeting and 15 TSS-targeting gRNAs and around 7,000 cells to work on 16GB of memory.
-For full or downsampled performance, change variable ng_negselect, ng_tssselect, ng_other, droprate_ng, and droprate_g in code/prepare_highmoi.py.
-2. Enter GSE120861 as the working directory.
+1. Enter GSE120861 as the working directory.
-3. Run ./code/prepare.sh to download and convert dataset into Normalisr's tsv format.
+2. Run ./code/prepare.sh to download and convert dataset into Normalisr's tsv format.
 See prepared inputs in data/highmoi.

 ### Option 1: analyses at command line
 1. Read and run ./code/cmd_highmoi.sh to see each step.
 Final outputs are: